-If you can afford, Surround headphones are best for FPS Shooters.
-They are a little expensive, but can really give you the competitive advantage you desperately need in a first person shooting game.
+If you can afford it, Surround headphones are best for FPS Shooters.
+They are a little expensive, but can really give you the competitive advantage you desperately need in a first-person shooting game.

-To have a better idea how surround sound promises the advantage to users, let’s find out what separates the surround sound from stereos sound.
+To have a better idea of how surround sound promises an advantage to users, let’s find out what separates surround sound from stereos sound.

-Surround sound: the no of speakers that create this sound should be at least three, and most preferablly 5 or 7.
+Surround sound: the no of speakers that create this sound should be at least three, and most preferably 5 or 7.
 The subwoofer is a must.

 The incoming audio signal is passed through a mixer and is reproduced on the speakers to create a sound field.
 The sound field is very much closer to reality and therefore ensures an immersive experience.

-In FPS games, you would definitely want to know whether the enemy is approaching from the rear side or it just opened fire from the left.
+In FPS games, you would definitely want to know whether the enemy is approaching from the rear side of it just opened fire from the left.

 Stereo sound: the no of speakers that create this sound are two.
 A subwoofer is usually absent.
-Incoming audio signal is mixed into two tracks (Left and Right).
+The incoming audio signal is mixed into two tracks (Left and Right).

 With stereo sound, you won’t have a clue what hit you in the FPS gameplay, and your gaming performance will suffer.